An assessment of the extent to which an intervention can be evaluated in a reliable and credible fashion.

-Theory of change (ToC)
+Evaluability assessment focus: Theory of change (ToC)

-Improved evaluation terms of reference (ToRs)
+Evaluability assessment results: improved evaluation of terms of reference (ToR)

 Two forms of advice are commonly provided.
-The first is about sequencing of activities, given in the form of various stage models.
+The first is about the sequencing of activities, given in the form of various stage models.
 The second is about the contents of inquiries, often structured in the form of checklists.

 Stage models include largely predictable (but often iterated) steps involving planning, consultation, data gathering, analysis, report writing and dissemination.
 Two of these are worth commenting on here:

 The first relates to the planning stage.
 An important early step in an Evaluability Assessment is the reaching of an agreement on the boundaries of the task, which has two aspects: